Ariana1729/CTF-Writeups/Google CTF 2018/JS Safe 2.0/README.md

 [Wikipedia link to the strange x](https://en.wikipedia.org/wiki/Kha_(Cyrillic))

+h's function:

-Since x will always be passed to the function, I've made it simpler by just hardcoding the output and resultant a,b, was going to solve the problem from h first. h's function: a is the sum of the previous a and all the character values in the input string mod 65521
+a is the sum of the previous a and all the character values in the input string mod 65521

 `a=0x100,s="ABCD"->a=0x100+0x41+0x42+0x43+0x44 % 65521`